-A: As we have a zonal market system, the TSOs need, for each time frame, to make assumptions about how a variation in a zonal net position will be distributed amongst generating units and loads in the bidding zone.
+A: As we have a zonal market system, the TSOs need, for each time frame, to make assumptions about how variation in a zonal net position is distributed amongst generating units and loads in the bidding zone.
 It should be noted though, that there is no difference between the NTC and FB world in this respect, and also – it is done already in today’s NTC calculations – though not as formalized nor coordinated.
 In FB capacity calculation, all uncertainties in the capacity calculation process add up in the RM, including the uncertainties linked to the GSK.
 As such, the different GSK options can be assessed by computing the corresponding RM values, reflecting the uncertainty that is linked to the use of the different GSK strategies, and to opt for the one that brings the lowest uncertainty.

 Q: Is the GSK system prone to gaming?